 See also this nifty video by our friends at FullChannel TV in Warren, RI...it shows, via the shadows...how the dish, the satellite, and the sun can all briefly line up perfectly for a few minutes.

 The actual dates/times of the outages vary depending on your latitude and longitude.
 For RIPR they happen around 2:00pm each day from March 1st through the 4th, and around 2:36pm each day from October 6th through the 10th, each time for 5 or 10 minutes.
 Why only those dates?
 For the same reason we have seasons!
 The tilt of the Earth changes the relative angle of the Sun as the planet revolves around it.

 Fortunately there's an easy solution to solar outages: teamwork!
 NPR stations in different parts of the country have different longitudes, and thus outages at different times.
 So, for example, West coast stations can partner with East coast stations, each providing the other with a program feed during their respective outages.
-In RIPR's case, thanks to our history with WBUR, we get our feed of "Talk of the Nation" from them and they get their feed on a special ISDN line (high-fidelity digital telephone lines) from NPR in Washington.
+In RIPR's case, in fall the outages happen during Fresh Air which is played off a computer in our studios (the AudioVault) anyways, so no special efforts are needed.
+In spring it's a little different, we need that top-of-the-hour (TOH) newscast from NPR.
+Thanks to our history with WBUR, we have a special high-capacity telephone line...called a "T-1 line"...to their studios in Boston to share audio with them, including the last few minutes of Here & Now and the newscast.
+They, in turn, get Here & Now right from their studios (WBUR produces it in Boston) and they get the NPR newscast from their own T-1 line direct to NPR's studios in Washington DC.

 So if things go right, you'll never know the difference.
 But now you know a little more about solar and orbital dynamics...thanks to solar outages!